genesiscommunitysuccess/docs/docs/tutorials/building-an-application/add-state-machine.md

 ### Add the module as a pom dependency

-Add eventhandler module as pom dependency to script-config module and refresh maven
+Add the eventhandler module as a pom dependency to script-config module and refresh the maven.

 ![](/img/state-machine-pom-change.png)

-Integrate state machine in TRADE_INSERT event.
+Integrate the state machine in the TRADE_INSERT event.

 ```kotlin {2,15}
 eventHandler {